UNI CHECKLIST. WHAT TO TAKE.

 I must admit though, while they were away I would walk past their tidy bedrooms and empty washing baskets and do a little skip haha!
 Equally, the wonderful excitement when they came home after a long stint was off the chart!!

-Good luck to yours if they are starting, I guess Freshers week might be a little different this year and navigating starting Uni along side managing social distancing won’t be easy!
+Good luck to yours if they are starting, I guess Freshers week might be a little different this year and navigating starting Uni along side vaccinations, Covid outbreaks and things still not feeling ‘normal’ will be tricky.

 One thing our young people are really good at is adapting!
 Good luck to all!
 Hopefully this has helped with some ideas for you!